Rutabaga Baked Ziti with Mushrooms and Kale

 - cooking spray

-- 1 medium rutabaga, peeled, spiralized with Blade C, noodles trimmed with scissors (*see 'tips of success' for substitution options)
+- 1 medium rutabaga peeled, spiralized into noodles, and trimmed with scissors

 - 2 teaspoons fresh chopped or dried rosemary